directus-labs/guest-authoring/post/getting-started-preact/index.md

 }
 ```

-Go to http://localhost:3000/about, replacing about with any of your item slugs.
-Using the Directus JavaScript SDK, the single item with that slug is retrieved, and the page should show your data. readItem() only checks against your slug Primary ID Field.
+Go to `http://localhost:3000/about`, replacing about with any of your item slugs.
+Using the Directus JavaScript SDK, the single item with the matching `slug` is retrieved, and the page should show your data. `readItem()` only checks against your slug Primary ID Field.

 ![About Page](./images/about-page.png)
 Note that we check if a returned value exists, and return a 404 if not.
 Please also note thatv-html should only be used for trusted content.